jkrems/proposal-pkg-exports/README.md

 }
 ```

-Keys that end in slashes can map to folder roots, following the [pattern in the import maps proposal](https://github.com/domenic/import-maps#packages-via-trailing-slashes): `"./timezones/": "./data/timezones/"` would allow `import pdt from "@momentjs/moment/timezones/pdt.mjs"` to import `./data/timezones/pdt.mjs`.
+Keys that end in slashes can map to folder roots, following the [pattern in the browser import maps proposal](https://github.com/WICG/import-maps#packages-via-trailing-slashes): `"./timezones/": "./data/timezones/"` would allow `import pdt from "@momentjs/moment/timezones/pdt.mjs"` to import `./data/timezones/pdt.mjs`.

 - Using `"./"` maps the root, so `"./": "./src/util/"` would allow `import tick from "@momentjs/moment/tick.mjs"` to import `./src/util/tick.mjs`.